I thought it might be helpful for people following my guide for installing macOS Mojave on Proxmox if I described my

 I’ll assume you already have Proxmox 5.4 installed.
 You also need a real Mac available in order to download Mojave from the App Store and build the installation ISO.

 Your Proxmox host computer’s CPU must support SSE 4.2, so for Intel your CPU must be at least as new as Nehalem, which was the first CPU generation to bear the “Core” i5/i7 branding.
 Older CPUs will cause the finder to repeatedly crash after installation completes (with an Illegal Instruction exception in the graphics code).

 Continue reading Installing macOS Mojave 10.14 on Proxmox 5.4

-Proxmox 5.1’s version of the OVMF firmware contains two commits (2ac1730 and 147fd35) that are intended to mark the pagetables as read-only during startup.
+Proxmox 5.1’s version of the OVMF firmware introduces two commits (2ac1730 and 147fd35) that are intended to mark the pagetables as read-only during startup.
 This conflicts with the OsxAptioFixDrv drivers in Clover, which expect to be able to modify the pagetables to remap memory:

 I’ve patched OVMF to revert the effect of these two commits, which allows macOS to boot again (I also tested it by booting Windows 10, which worked fine).
 If you just want to download the fixed .deb, skip to the end of the article, otherwise if you want to build it yourself, follow along with the instructions in the next section: